RudraModi360/Agentry/docs/getting-started.md

-# Getting Started with Scratchy
+# Getting Started with Agentry

-This guide will help you get up and running with Scratchy in minutes.
+This guide will help you get up and running with Agentry in minutes.

 ## Installation